KSGF (AM): Beginning

-An era of change
+Era of change

 After more than three decades of continuous ownership, Springfield Broadcasting Company sold KGBX to Stauffer Communications, Inc., on May 13, 1977.
-In January 1983, Stauffer Communications, Inc., reached an agreement to sell the station to Springcom, Inc. The deal was approved by the FCC on February 25, 1983, and the transaction was consummated on March 8, 1983.
+A few months later, KGBX dropped its longtime NBC affiliation for the CBS Radio Network on August 1, 1977, while retaining its adult contemporary music programming at the time.
+In January 1983, Stauffer Communications, Inc., reached an agreement to sell the station to Springcom, Inc. The deal was approved by the FCC on February 25, and the transaction was consummated on March 8.
+In January 1985, KGBX began broadcasting in AM stereo using the Motorola C-QUAM system.

 In February 1986, Springcom, Inc., contracted to sell the station to KGBX Communications, Inc. The deal was approved by the FCC on March 18, 1986, and the transaction was consummated on April 7, 1986.
-This ownership would prove short-lived as KGBX Communications, Inc., made a deal in August 1987 to sell this station to Springfield Great Empire Broadcasting, Inc. While approval for the sale was pending, the station applied to the Federal Communications Commission for a new callsign and was assigned KTTS on September 14, 1987.
-The deal was approved by the FCC on September 29, 1987.
+This ownership would prove short-lived as KGBX Communications, Inc., made a deal in August 1987, to sell this station to Springfield Great Empire Broadcasting, Inc. While approval for the sale was pending, the station applied to the Federal Communications Commission for a new callsign and was assigned KTTS on September 14, 1987.
+The deal was approved by the FCC on September 29, 1987, which immediately led both AM stations KGBX 1260 and KTTS 1400 to swap call-letters, formats, and networks.

 In October 1998, after a number of internal shifts in the ownership of the license holder, Springfield Great Empire Broadcasting, Inc., agreed to transfer the broadcast license for KTTS to Great Empire Broadcasting, Inc. The deal was approved by the FCC on October 26, 1998, and the transaction was consummated on June 30, 1999.
 This too would prove a short-lived change.
+In September of that year, KTTS stopped broadcasting in AM stereo.

-The present
+Present

 Great Empire Broadcasting, Inc., reached an agreement in July 1999 to sell this station to Journal Broadcast Corporation.
 The deal was approved by the FCC on July 20, 1999, and the transaction was consummated on July 27, 1999.

-The new owners applied to the FCC for new call letters and the station was assigned KTTF on April 18, 2001.
-The station was assigned the current KSGF call letters by the FCC on June 14, 2002.
+The new owners applied to the FCC for new callsigns and the station was assigned KTTF on April 18, 2001.
+The station was assigned the current KSGF callsigns by the FCC on June 14, 2002.

-Journal Communications and the E. W. Scripps Company announced on July 30, 2014 that the two companies would merge to create a new broadcast company under the E.W.
+Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
 Scripps Company name that owned the two companies' broadcast properties, including KSGF.
 The transaction was completed in 2015, pending shareholder and regulatory approvals.
-Scripps exited radio in 2018; the Springfield stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.
+Scripps exited radio in 2018; the Springfield stations went to SummitMedia in a four-market, $47 million deal completed on November 1.